Perfect Plant Burger

 With plant-based burgers, you generally don’t need to cook them as long as you do with regular meat to achieve a safe temperature.
 Unless you’re using the same grill you do for real meat, transmitting salmonella or e.coli is not a consideration.
 Therefore, for maximum safety (and to keep your vegetarian or vegan guests happy), it’s recommended that you have a separate grill designated for cooking plant-based meats.

 Plant-Based Burgers and Other Plant-Based Meats: How Hot is Enough?

 The manufactures of the most popular plant-based meats recommend cooking them to an internal temperature of 165 degrees Fahrenheit.
-You can determine the cooking temperature of plant-based meats by using the best digital thermometer for cooking meat, like our ChefsTemp Finaltouch X10.
+You can determine the cooking temperature of plant-based meats by using a great meat thermometer for cooking meat.

 To avoid cross-contamination, and to show consideration for your vegan and vegetarian guests, it’s optimal to have a separate best digital meat thermometer on hand that you only use for “fake” meats.

 While you don’t have to worry about meat safety as much, you want to avoid overcooking or undercooking plant-based meats.
 An overcooked plant-based burger will dry out, giving it an unpleasant “hockey puck” texture.
 An undercooked patty will taste unpleasant, be difficult to digest, and could potentially carry germs.

 Cooking your plant-based meat alternatives to 165 degrees Fahrenheit, checking them with a meat thermometer, and keeping them separate from actual meat will avoid these problems and show care and consideration for your guests who don’t eat meat.